 PS4 vs Xbox One verdict

-The flipside is that while the entertainment focus of the Xbox One may have put off some at first, it does things that the PS4 cannot.
+The flipside is that while the Xbox's focus on entertainment put some off at first, it does things the PS4 cannot.

 As an all-purpose box under the TV - and as the cheapest Ultra HD player on the market - the recently released Xbox One S is a more attractive option from that perspective.

 The main reason to get a One S or PS4 Pro is 4K video and HDR.
 If you don't have a 4K TV, there's not much point.
 If you want a true 4K gaming console you may have to wait until Project Scorpio comes out.